alexandre-zatti/ticket-system/README.md

 # Ticket System

-A ticket management system with frontend and backend components.
+A very simple ticket management system with Express + React to use for teaching purposes.

 ## Docker Setup